playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationRuleCombinators.md

 `Path` here is the empty `Path` object.
 One may call it the root path.

-A path can also reference an index:
+A path can also reference indexed data, such as a `Seq`

 @[combinators-path-index](code/ScalaValidationRuleCombinators.scala)